superxc3/zmk-config-crkbd/README.md

 - with or without niceview support

 ## Repo to go
-1. Corne 42/36 keys with niceview, please fork [niceview](https://github.com/typeractivexyz/corne-wireless-view-zmk-config).
+1. Corne 42keys with niceview, please fork [niceview](https://github.com/typeractivexyz/corne-wireless-view-zmk-config).
-2. Corne 42/36 keys with oled, please fork this repo.
+2. Corne 42keys with oled, please fork this repo.

 </br>